Ed6003/tunnel-boring-website/_posts/2024-12-07-An Adaptive Particle Header/2024-12-07-An Adaptive Particle Header.md

 toc_sticky: true
 toc_label: "Contents"
 toc_icon: "cog"
+tagline: ""
 ---

+# Creating Dynamic Particle Effects with JavaScript

 <script src="{{ site.baseurl }}/assets/js/custom/app.js" defer></script>
 <script src="{{ site.baseurl }}/assets/js/custom/auto-resize.js" defer></script>

-# Creating Dynamic Particle Effects with JavaScript

 In this article, we will explore how to create dynamic particle effects using the `particles.js` library combined with JavaScript.
 We will discuss how to calculate screen dimensions, implement responsive design, and ensure smooth interactions using debouncing techniques.